GamesCreed

 The user interface is remarkably user-friendly, even when dealing with tasks like purchasing and arranging new furniture, down to the placement of individual items such as posters, carpets, cups, and plates.
 You can switch between grid placement and precise placement when moving furniture and decorations around, meaning you could essentially spend hours getting the decor just right before you sell it.

 While the gameplay has improved compared to House Flipper 2’s predecessor, a lot can still be added to the game.
 The biggest difference was the fact that there weren’t as many furniture options.
-Even with the freedom to change up the material and colour of the furniture, it could get a little repetitive placing down the same furniture.
+Even with the freedom to change up the material and colour of the furniture, it could get a little repetitive placing the same furniture.
 While the first game had a few years to build up its impressive catalogue, it will be interesting to see what gets added to House Flipper 2 in the future.

 The graphics of House Flipper 2 are a significant improvement from the first game.
-The furnishings and fixtures are sharp crisp, and appear more realistic, giving the game a more modern and vibrant look.
+The furnishings and fixtures are sharp, crisp, and appear more realistic, giving the game a more modern and vibrant look.
 Although there are occasional visual glitches, they do not detract from the overall gameplay experience.

 House Flipper 2, PC, Review, Gameplay, Screenshots, GamesCreed